edgedb/edgedb/docs/reference/protocol/dataformats.rst

 std::uuid
 =========

-The :eql:type:`std::uuid` values are represented as a sequence of 16 unsigned byte values.
+:eql:type:`std::uuid` values are represented as a sequence of 16 unsigned byte values.

 For example, the UUID value ``b9545c35-1fe7-485f-a6ea-f8ead251abd3`` is